-In 2018, we should expect a fast finisher to be the first man in yellow, although echelons are a potential risk.
+The 1st stage of the 2018 Tour de France starts on Île de Noirmoutier, a small island off the Atlantic coast of France.
+The riders cross the bridge to the mainland for an arrival in Fontenay-le-Comte.
+We should expect a fast finisher to be the first man in yellow, although echelons are a potential risk.
 Much of the route follows the twisting Vendée coastline, so cross winds could be lurking during the entire day.

 Stage 2 runs from Mouilleron-Saint-Germain to La Roche-sur-Yon on gently rolling roads, so sprinters will be eyeing this one, too.
-The 3rd stage is a team trial of 35 kilometres featuring a few short climb with gradients of approximately 5%.
+The 3rd stage is a team trial of 35 kilometres featuring a few short climbs with gradients of approximately 5%.
 In 2015, the last Tour de France’s TTT was played out in Plumelec and BMC took the honours 1 second ahead of Team Sky.

-In stage 18 the peloton temporarily heads out of the Pyrenees for a finish in Pau, which should be a chance for the fast men, before it’s climbers alert again in the 19th stage.
-Starting in Lourdes the race takes in iconic climbs up the Aspin, Tourmalet and Aubisque before a 20 kilometres drop into Laruns.
+In stage 18 the peloton temporarily heads out of the Pyrenees for a flat finish in Pau, which should be a chance for the fast men, before it’s climbers alert again in the 19th stage.
+The last mountain race of the 2018 Tour de France takes in iconic climbs up the Aspin, Tourmalet and Aubisque before a 20 kilometres drop into Laruns.
 The altitude gain on this route amounts to 4,800 metres.

 The 20th stage is a hilly individual time trial of 31 kilometres in the French part of the Basque Country, while the 2018 Tour de France ends where La Grande Boucle always ends: on the Champs-Élysées in Paris.
-The 21th stage starts in Houilles.
+The 21st stage starts in Houilles.

-Click on the images to zoom.
+Click on the images to zoom